Skip to main content

 What’s Covered:

-College applications ask for a lot of information about applicants, and your GPA is definitely one of the more important data points.
-Each college has an average high school GPA for accepted students that prospective applicants can use as a gauge for whether their grades are high enough to meet the college’s standards.
+College applications ask for a lot of information about applicants, and your GPA is one of the more important data points.
+Each college has an average high school GPA for accepted students that prospective applicants can use as a gauge for whether their grades are high enough to meet the college’s standards, like the colleges covered in this post, where the average unweighted high school GPA of enrolled students is 3.7.

-Not sure what your unweighted GPA is on a 4.0 scale?
+Unsure of what your unweighted GPA is on a 4.0 scale?
 Use our GPA converter.

 Is a 3.7 GPA Good?